 With a unique visual appeal, including its bright green color, Green River takes people back to a pleasant time in their life, in the 1950s and '60s, at a time of corner pop fountains and drive-in movies.

-According to John Fogerty, the Creedence Clearwater Revival album Green River and Al Jolson's song "Green River" were inspired by the soft drink.
+According to John Fogerty, the Creedence Clearwater Revival album Green River and Al Jolson's song "Green River" was inspired by the soft drink.

 John Fogerty & Creedence Clearwater Revival Play the song "Green River."